We all love our beautiful pets and want them to live.

 The harsh difference in lifespans is thought to be due to the reproductive burden – because a body needs a lot of energy and nutrients to form eggs.
 A breeding leo female can lay a clutch every 15 to 22 days over five months each year – which translates to 80 to 100 eggs over a lifetime.

-Considering all of the above, it is likely that a female who is bred every year will have a shorter life than the female counterpart.
+Considering all of the above, it is likely that a female who is bred each season will have a shorter life than her non-breeding female counterpart.

-However, the fact is that leopard gecko care has evolved significantly in the past 20 or so years.
-So today, even the breeding females have a chance of reaching older age than in the early days of leopard gecko husbandry.
+However, the fact is that leopard gecko care has evolved significantly in the past two decades or so.
+Today, even the breeding females have a chance of reaching older age than in the early days of leopard gecko husbandry.

-Still, creating eggs will inevitably take its toll on any female.
-Even if you provide her with the best nutrition, that can’t entirely prevent deadly complications such as egg binding.
+Still, creating eggs will inevitably take its toll.
+Even if you provide the female leo with the best nutrition, that can’t entirely prevent deadly complications such as egg binding.

-In short, if you are not a breeder and would like to ensure a long life for your pet leo girl – simply opt not to breed.
+In short, if you are not a breeder and want to ensure a long life for your pet leo girl – simply opt not to breed.
 I can offer anecdotal evidence to back this up.
-My two leo females, who have never been bred and have the care I would describe as good or average, are currently 19 and 18 years old – and going strong.
+My two leo females, who have never been bred and have the care I would describe as good or average, are currently 21 and 20 years old – and going strong.

 What Can I Do if My Leo Is Really Dying?